hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/configuration-file-structure.md

-# Configuration File Structure
+# Configuration File Reference

+The Configuration File of HotRod defines the details on how to generate the persistence code.
+It offers default for the configuration parameters to offer a simple usage, but they can also be tweaked to tailor the code generation to specific needs.

+The configuration includes:

+- The desired folder structure of the persistence code.
+- The desired naming convention of the generated DAOs and VOs.
+- Custom post-processing of tables and column names (`<name-solver>`).
+- Custom rules to decide on data types for columns (`<type-solver>`).
+- Converters to read and write complex types (`<converter>`).
+- List of tables (and enums), views, and sequences to inspect in default and non-default schemas.
+- Custom DAOs to gather related sets of queries.
+- Combinable facets to enable quick, partial code refresh.

+The configuration file can be broken into separate *fragments* to facilitate parallel development and to segregate DAOs per groups (modules, development teams, etc.).
+Each fragment produces a separate Java package.

+## Database Metadata

-HotRod generates code according to the metadata retrieved from a live existing database (a *sandbox* database) that typically resides in the development environment.
+HotRod generates the persistence code by inspecting the metadata retrieved from a live existing database (a *sandbox* database) that typically resides in the development environment.

 Although database engines provide a copious amount of metadata for tables and other database objects, some